JohnPaton/airbase/README.md

     airbase verified -c NO -c DK -c FI
   - download only SO2, PM10 and PM2.5 observations
     airbase verified -p SO2 -p PM10 -p PM2.5
-  - download only PM10 and PM2.5 from Valletta, the Capital of Malta airbase verified -C Valletta -p PM10 -p PM2.5
+  - download only PM10 and PM2.5 observations from sites in Oslo airbase verified -p PM10 -p PM2.5 -C Oslo

 Options:
   -c, --country [AD|AL|AT|...]